aryanbh11/covid-voice-assistant/README.md

 - How many cases are critical in France?

 ### Special Phrases:
-- To end the program just say 'stop' or 'exit'
+- To end the program say 'stop' or 'exit'
 - To update the data while program is running, say 'update' or 'update data'

 ## Extension Plans